 Wood Siding Pros and Cons

 A major pro of wood siding is that it is absolutely gorgeous in a rustic sort of way.
-Its natural patterns make it very unique, letting your home stand out amongst the rest.
+Its natural patterns make it very unique, letting your home stand out from the rest.
 Not only that, but it smells good too, especially if you like woodsy scents.

 One negative of wood siding is that it requires more maintenance than other siding options.